With so much uncertainty in the world today, do you wonder whether you should invest in property during COVID-19… or wait it out?

 Try also comparing investing in property to a share price, or leaving money in the bank.
 Interest rates have dropped, the cost of borrowing is going down, and shares are proven to be less dependable than good old bricks and mortar.
 People understand it.

 After all, people will always need a place to live.
 There’s still a housing crisis in the UK, and therefore the private rented sector has never been more important.
 Property is still a good way to invest and create financial freedom and wealth.

 The best advice I can give you is to speak with property professionals, and specialist estate agents experienced in investment property, who can help you work out your goals, and help you identify properties which would be a good fit for you.

 TIP: Specialist estate agents can usually send out regular property alerts via email on the areas and types of properties (including portfolios) you’re interested in, with opportunities that aren’t necessarily available on the open market.

 Thanks for reading.
 Hopefully this article has given you some better insight into whether or not you should invest in property during COVID-19.
 The answer is that it’s subjective, and comes down to your goals – both in the short and long-term.

 Be more cautious but don’t let uncertainty stop you.
 Be open to new ideas – maybe new locations to invest in or new types of property with better yields or better capital growth.
 Have you considered buying a property portfolio even?

 Lastly, scrutinise your business plan and ensure it’s robust enough to handle a few more void periods and the occasional lower rental yield than you want or expect – just for a couple of years.

 If you’re looking to get some advice on investing in property right now (or in the future), please don’t hesitate to get in touch.

-Written by Ross MacDonald, Director of Sales & Co-founder of Portolio
+Written by Chris Wood, MD & Founder of Portolio